MrMebelMan/bash-screensavers/library/README.md

 Welcome, aspiring terminal artist, to the Library of Visualizations!
 Think of this as your personal art supply store for the command line.
 Instead of oils and acrylics, we offer a curated collection of bash functions to paint your terminal with dazzling displays.
 Whether you need to splash some color, move things around, or just make your script exit with a bit of flair, this is the place to be.
 No smocks required.

-To use it, source it in your script:
-`bash
-# Make sure to get the path to the library correctly
-source /path/to/library/library-of-visualizations.sh
-`
 Function Reference
 Cleanup and Setup
 lov_die_with_honor()